 See TFM's August 26, 2011, supplemental questionnaire response at pages 6-7, and exhibit SE-13.
 Therefore, because date of shipment precedes invoice date and the record evidence otherwise demonstrates that shipment date is when final price and quantity are determined, we have used shipment date as the date of sale.
 For one customer, multiple sales were included in one invoice, and we calculated a “weighted average ship date” to use as the date of sale.
 See the TFM Analysis Memorandum to the file dated concurrently with this notice for additional information (Preliminary Analysis Memo).

-Recently the U.S. Court of International Trade upheld the Department's decision to use invoice date for U.S. sales governed by long-term contracts because the evidence on the record did not demonstrate that the respondent's U.S. customers were contractually bound such that their material terms of sale were finally and firmly established on the contract date.
+Recently the U.S. Court of International Trade upheld the Department's decision to use invoice Start Printed Page 68157date for U.S. sales governed by long-term contracts because the evidence on the record did not demonstrate that the respondent's U.S. customers were contractually bound such that their material terms of sale were finally and firmly established on the contract date.
 See Yieh Phui Enterprise Co. v.
 United States (Slip Op.
 11-107) (August 24, 2011).
 Similarly, the long-term contracts here do not set the material terms of sale; the terms are set at date of shipment, which occurs before date of invoice.
 Therefore, in accordance with our practice and judicial precedent we have selected the date of shipment as the date of sale.

 To determine whether sales of stilbenic OBAs to the United States by TFM were made at LTFV during the POI, we compared normal value to constructed export price, as described in the “Normal Value” and “Constructed Export Price” sections of this notice in accordance with section 777A(d)(1)(B) of the Act.
 We made average-to-average comparisons for all sales to the United States and provided offsets for non-dumped comparisons.